 “It’s good stuff.”

-Steve felt hot with the effort to articulate his ideas, and also with pride, realizing not only that he had an appreciative audience, but that, yeah, his ideas were pretty good after all.
-“There’s this demonlord named Cax, and he looks like a cross between a mantis and a millipede.
+Steve felt hot with the effort to articulate his ideas, and also with pride, realizing not only that he had an appreciative audience, but that he trusted his opinion and, yeah, his ideas were pretty good, after all.
+“There’s this demonlord named Cax.
+He’s a cross between a mantis and a millipede.
 Actually, I got the image from a book cover.
 I can’t remember which one.”

 “Hmm, a book by Michael Moorcock?
-Did you read the Elric series?”
+Have you read Elric?”

-“ ‘Boss’—that’s cool.
-I’d like to watch your game but my own group’s coming.”
-Aaron made a few swipes at the floor into a pile of dirt and pencil shavings and then laid aside the broom and took up a dustpan and brush from a nearby table.
+“ ‘Boss’—that’s cool; I haven’t heard that term before.
+I’d really like to watch your game, but my own group’s coming.”
+Aaron turned his attention a pile of dirt and pencil shavings.
+He swept up a little more, and then laid aside the broom and took up a dustpan and brush from a nearby table.

-Steve backed away to give Aaron room and ended up slouched against the bare drywall next to the door.
-He said, “So what made you want to be a GM?”
+Steve backed off to give Aaron room and ended up slouched against the bare drywall next to the double doors.
+“So what made you want to be a GM?” he asked.

 Aaron brushed dust into the pan thoughtfully, and then settled back on his haunches a moment, heaved a sigh, and struggled to his feet.
 Finally, he said, “C&C takes the props of classic myth — gods, monsters, magic powers, thieves, wizards, warriors — and helps you make it personal.
 That’s what I like, creating a mythic second life for my group.
 It’s kind of a bonding ritual, like church.”